housecurve/housecurve.github.io/TUNING.md

 Since sound is a wave, the pattern of destructive interference will repeat at multiples of the crossover wavelength.
 In the example above, peak destructive interference will happen for delays of 5 ms, 15 ms, 25 ms and so on.
 This makes time alignment tricky as it’s possible to align on the wrong cycle and have more delay than needed.

 The adjustments available for time alignment depend on the audio system.
 For subwoofers, there may be a polarity switch (often labelled “phase”) or a dial that permits adjusting phase from 0 to 180 degrees.
 Modern amplifiers/receivers typically have delay or distance settings that can be used for time alignment.
 Many audio systems will have a combination of these adjustments and experimentation will be required to figure out what works best.

-HouseCurve supports two methods of time aligning speakers: alignment using power and alignment using phase.
-The power method is simpler, the phase method can be more accurate.

 #### Time align using power